Zicheng-Li/Angular-ecommerce-frontend/README.md

 1. Clone this repository.
 2. Navigate to the project directory.
 3. Run `npm install` to install the required dependencies.
-4. Run `ng serve` to start the development server.
+4. Run `npm start` to start the development server.
 5. Open your browser and navigate to `http://localhost:4200/`.

 ## Contributing